How to Reach More Customers on Google (and Elsewhere)

 To get listed on Google Maps, you need to create a Google My Business profile.
 See above for more information, or head to our post: How to Create, Claim, and Verify Your Google Business Listing.

-2. Give Customers What They Want to Know
+2. Tell Customers What They Want to Know

 Consumers want to know as much as they can about a business before becoming a customer.
 The more fields you fill out on your Google My Business profile, the more information Google can provide to consumers in search results.
 Also, the more complete your listing, the higher you will rank in results.
 Searchers are more likely to click on and become customers for businesses in top positions.